Barnett Newman (U.S.A. 1905 - 1970)

 Adam is clearly not meant as a likeness in a conventional sense.

-- other works of the time have titles such as One and in The Beginning.
+Other works of the time have titles such as One and In the Beginning.

-For Newman the artist could not adequately illustrate such fundamental ideas through conventional imagery.
 Rather his aim was to produce an abstract equivalent for the experience of oneness or beginning.

 © The Trustees of The Tate Gallery 2000